-There’s no doubt that consumers are becoming more discerning and knowledgeable than ever before.
-And when making buying decisions, potential customers will be weighing up much more than just the price and quality of the product or service.
+There’s no doubt that consumers are more discerning and knowledgeable than ever.
+When making buying decisions, customers weigh up more than just the price and quality of the product or service.

-These sorts of opinions and views are especially important to Millennials and Generation Z-ers.
-These generational cohorts have a much higher level of social awareness than those that have gone before.
-For them, sustainability, globalization, poverty, human rights and green practices are very important societal issues, and they are prepared to spend their dollar on companies and brands that share a similar world view.
+Undoubtedly, Gen Zers and Millennials have a much higher level of social awareness than those that have gone before.
+Sustainability, poverty, human rights, and green practices are critical issues for them.
+And they are prepared to spend their dollars on brands with a similar worldview.
 They also choose to work for organizations that take the lead as corporate citizens and actively practice CSR.

 Benefits Of CSR

-So, you may be saying to yourself that’s all good and well but what does it mean in practice?
-It’s easy for the big corporates to make a difference with their abundance of internal resources, but what about my small company with just a handful of employees, what can we do?
+You may think it’s easy for big corporates to make a difference with their wealth of internal resources.
+But what about my small company with just a handful of employees?
+What can we do?

-And the answer is that it’s possible to practice CSR in relatively small ways without breaking the bank or investing a huge amount of time and effort setting up initiatives.
-Here are some ideas as to how small businesses can be active on the CSR front.
+And here’s the good news.
+It is possible to be a good corporate citizen without breaking the bank or investing too much time and effort.
+Here are some simple ways smaller organizations can be active on the CSR front.

-We have identified four broad categories where small companies can make a positive CSR contribution:
+Here are five broad categories where smaller companies can make a positive CSR contribution:

 1. Environmental Projects

-The environment is, of course, a primary focus of CSR.
-Consider ways in which your business can reduce its carbon footprint.
+The environment is a primary focus of CSR.
+Consider ways your business can reduce its carbon footprint and CO2 emissions.
 Possibilities include:

-- Install LED lighting for a more energy efficient form of lighting and also save your business precious dollars.
+- Install LED lighting for a more energy-efficient form of lighting and save your precious business dollars

-- Introduce a paperless office in favor of an office intranet or greater use of digital files thereby cutting down on unnecessary wastage of paper.
+- Introduce a paperless office with an intranet or greater use of digital files.
+And cut down on unnecessary wastage of paper

-- Recycle business waste wherever possible.
-This includes introducing recycling bins in the office as well as actively recycling any waste from manufacturing processes.
+- Recycle business waste wherever you can.
+Introduce workplace recycling bins and actively recycle any waste from manufacturing processes

 - Use ceiling fans rather than air conditioning.
-Air conditioning is a hefty power consumer and so if your premises are prone to becoming hot, using ceiling fans instead of air conditioning will significantly reduce energy consumption.
-What’s more, it also means that you are cutting down on nasty CO2 emissions.
+Air conditioning is a hefty power consumer.
+If your workplace is prone to hot temperatures, using ceiling fans instead of air conditioning will significantly reduce energy consumption.
+Furthermore, you will cut down on nasty CO2 emissions

 - Conduct an energy consumption audit.
-This will help you to identify where savings can be made and also provides a benchmark of where the business is currently.
-Once you know where you are falling short, you will be able to devise a more appropriate and sustainable strategy going forward.
+This will help you identify where savings can be made and provides a benchmark of where the business is currently.
+Once you know where you are falling short, you can develop a more sustainable strategy in the future

-These are just some of the steps your business can take to become a good corporate citizen and reduce its impact on the environment.
+These are just some steps your business can take to become an excellent environmental corporate citizen.

 2. Philanthropy Projects

-Another way in which companies can demonstrate social responsibility is by donating money, products or services to social causes.
-Here are some easily implemented philanthropic projects you could consider implementing:
+Another way you can be socially responsible is by donating money, products, or services to social causes.
+Here are some easily implemented ideas to consider:

-- Give away unwanted or outdated desktop computers to a local charity or not-for-profit.
+- Give away unwanted or outdated desktop computers to local charities or not-for-profits.

-- Share your knowledge and expertise or provide discounted products and services to nearby not-for-profits or charities.
+- Share your knowledge and expertise or provide discounted products and services to charitable groups.

 - Involve employees in fundraising for a good cause.
-Encourage employees to dress down on casual Fridays or bike or walk to work and make a donation to charity.
+Encourage employees to dress down on casual Fridays, bike or walk to work, and donate to charity.

 3. Ethical Labour Projects

 Treating employees fairly and ethically should be a CSR responsibility of all employers.
-This is especially so for those companies that operate in international markets which may have different labor laws from the United States.
+This is especially so for those companies that operate in international markets, which may have different labor laws from the US.

-Lots of companies have made significant efforts to build in diversity and inclusivity in their company cultures.
-Simple things like providing ramp access for wheelchair users, multi-sensory safety alarms – auditory and visual – as well as large-print instructions for emergency and safety equipment can make a big difference.
-Providing a prayer room, gender-neutral bathrooms or adopting a policy of pay equity are other ways that you can demonstrate CSR.
+Many companies have made significant efforts to build diversity and inclusivity in their company cultures.
+Simple things like providing ramp access for wheelchair users, auditory and visual safety alarms, and large-print emergency and safety instructions make a big difference.
+Providing a prayer room, gender-neutral bathrooms, or adopting a pay equity policy are other ways to demonstrate CSR.

-If your company has already made advances in implementing ethical labor practices, then it may be time to move on to focus your diversity and inclusion efforts on the customer.
-Many businesses are now taking that extra step by examining how their marketing and customer communication meet the principles of diversity, equity and inclusion.
+If you have already made advances in ethical labor practices, why not focus your diversity and inclusion efforts on customers?
+Many businesses now take that extra step by examining how their marketing and customer communications reflect diversity, equity, and inclusion.